oat-sa/tao-dependency-resolver/README.md

 # Tao dependency resolver

-Resolves the requires tree from manifest.php in each extension needed.
+Resolves the dependency requirement tree from manifest.php in each extension needed.

-/!\ Works on **extension** names, not repository names.
+Default result is to displays a corresponding composer.json `require` array.

+Now works with both **extension** names and **repository** names.

 A more extensive explanation of the problematics and solutions is exposed in the [documentation](doc/dependency-resolver.md).